 Colin Milburn, Mondo Nano: Fun and Games in the World of Digital Matter (Duke University Press).

-Gina Bloom, “Games,” in 21st Century Approaches: Early Modern Theatricality, Henry S. Turner, ed.
+Gina Bloom, “Games,” in Early Modern Theatricality, Oxford Twenty-First Century Approaches to Literature, Henry S. Turner, ed.
 (Oxford University Press).

 Gina Bloom, “‘Boy Eternal’: Aging, Games, and Masculinity in The Winter’s Tale,” in English Literary Renaissance 40.3.